 - Ultrasound of the functions and condition of the kidneys and organs of the abdominal cavity;

-- CT or MRI in case of suspected heart attack of the kidney.
+- CT or MRI in case of suspected renal infarction.

-Based on the results of laboratory, physical, instrumental studies and analysis of collected information, the veterinarian makes a diagnosis and develops an individual treatment regimen.
-It is established that the most frequent cause of kidney pathology in dogs is a violation of the content, errors in the diet of pets.
+Based on the results of laboratory, physical, instrumental studies and analysis of the information collected, the veterinarian makes a diagnosis and develops an individual treatment regimen.
+It has been established that the most common cause of kidney pathology in dogs is a violation of the content, errors in the diet of pets.
 Thus, the main fault lies with the owners of the animals.

-Treatment is carried out with the use of such therapy methods as:
+Treatment is carried out using such methods of therapy as:

 - drug therapy;

 Drug therapy depends on the cause of the pathology and symptomatic manifestations:

 |Bacterial and viral infections||Antibiotics||Biseptolum, Nitroksolin, Amoxicillin, Tsifran, Baytril|

 |Suppression of immunological reactions, improvement of urine excretion, elimination of edema||Glucocorticoids||Prednisolone, Dexamethasone, Metipred|

 |Normalization of potassium in the body||Potassium preparations||Panangin, Asparkam|

 |Elimination of putrefactive processes in the gastrointestinal tract, normalization of bowel movements, stabilization of urea formation||Probiotics||Lactusan, Lactulose (Enema), Vetom|